brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 17 bht.md

 ### Archibald T. Robertson:
 1. "That shall not be known."
 2. "Peculiar to Luke."
-3. "See on Mark 4:22 for discussion of κρυπτον and αποκρυφον."
+3. "The strong double negative ου μη."

 ### John Gill:
-1. "For nothing is secret that shall not be made manifest."
+1. "Whatever was then wrapped up in parables and dark sayings...should be made manifest by them to others hereafter."
-2. "Neither any thing hid, that shall not be made known, and come abroad."
+2. "...what had been whispered to them, in the most secret and silent manner, was to come abroad not only in Judea, but in all the world, and to be published upon the house tops."
-3. "What had been whispered to them, in the most secret and silent manner, was to come abroad not only in Judea, but in all the world, and to be published upon the house tops."
+3. "...nothing is secret that shall not be made manifest...neither anything hid, that shall not be made known, and come abroad."

 ### John Wesley:
 1. For nothing is hid — Strive not to conceal it at all; for you can conceal nothing long.
 Matthew 10:26; Mark 4:22; Luke 12:2.